SamHSoftware/100-days-of-code/Python log: 2020_09_29-.md

 **Today's Progress**: Learning how to use Git Bash.

+**Today's Progress**: I think I've reached a point where I can quickly and safely version control my work with Git and GitHub.
+Time well spent I think.

 ### Day 16: October 14, 2020

 **Today's Progress**: Started creating a package to compare image filters.